devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step8.md

 This will take some time.

-You have successfully built the devon4j rest client.
-To test Synchronous method, follow bellow steps.
+To test Synchronous method, follow below steps.
 * Click on &#34;+&#34; next to terminal tab
 * Select &#34;select port to view host&#34;
 * Enter the port number &#34;8081&#34;